MODM Clinical Trials Coordination

-THE TRAINING PROGRAM PROVIDES DUAL SKILLS IN THE FIELDS OF CLINICAL RESEARCH AND PROJECT MANAGEMENT.
-IT TRAINING SPECIALIZED CLINICAL RESEARCH EXECUTIVES: CLINICAL RESEARCH ASSISTANTS AND INTERNATIONAL CLINICAL TRIAL COORDINATORS.
+THE PROGRAM PROVIDES DUAL EXPERTISE IN THE FIELDS OF CLINICAL RESEARCH AND PROJECT MANAGEMENT.
+IT TRAINS EXECUTIVES SPECIALIZING IN CLINICAL RESEARCH: CLINICAL RESEARCH ASSOCIATES, INTERNATIONAL CLINICAL TRIAL COORDINATORS

 OBJECTIVES